ginger-society/docs/docs/ginger-book/css.md

 If the project contains valid PostCSS config (any format supported by [postcss-load-config](https://github.com/postcss/postcss-load-config), e.g. `postcss.config.js`), it will be automatically applied to all imported CSS.

-Ladle just defaults to [Vite's CSS handling](https://vitejs.dev/guide/features.html#css).
+GingerBook just defaults to [Vite's CSS handling](https://vitejs.dev/guide/features.html#css).

 ## Tailwind